 It is the School Board's responsibility to provide for the education of students subject to its jurisdiction.
-In order to minimize the educational impact of removing students from their regularly scheduled educational day, the principal of each school has responsibility for determining the schedule and location of Services of the Provider on school premises.
+In order to minimize the educational impact of facility use and of removing students from their regularly scheduled educational day, the principal of each school subject to approval of the Superintendent or his designee has responsibility for determining the schedule and location of Services of the Provider on school premises.